 “The pilot?” he asked.

-Those were the facts, straightforward, no-nonsense, clinical.
+Those were the facts.
+Straightforward, no-nonsense, clinical.
 It was the standard story I told.
-If I didn’t let myself think about, sometimes that’s all it was.
-Sometimes I didn’t see the ground rushing up at us through the open doorways.
-I didn’t feel Livvie squeezing my hand.
-I forgot how terrified I was when she and I were ripped apart during that first jarring impact.
+If I didn’t let myself think about it, sometimes that’s all it was.
+Sometimes I didn’t see the ground rushing up at us through the open bay doors.
+I didn’t feel our youngest crewmate squeezing my hand for dear life.
+I forgot how scared I was when she and I were ripped apart during that first jarring impact.
 I didn’t hear the metal screaming over dirt and rocks, or the wrenching groan of steel as it buckled under an immense pressure it was never designed to take.
-I didn’t feel my body, broken under an impossible weight.
+I didn’t feel my body broken under an impossible weight.
 Hear my crewmates screaming over me as I dipped in and out of consciousness.
-Feel the heat of the flames.
-My fear of being left behind and burned alive.
+Feel the unbearable heat of the nearby flames or my terror of being left behind and burned alive.

-“I remember hearing about that crash,” Jakob said.
+“I remember that crash,” Jakob said.
 “I was maybe fifty miles away.”

-I didn’t ask him where he’d been or what he’d been doing there.
-No doubt it was still classified.
-We’d both go to jail if he told me, and I didn’t relish the idea of spending the rest of my days in Leavenworth.
+I didn’t ask him where exactly he’d been or what he’d been doing on the outskirts of Kolomyya.
+The answers might be classified, which meant we’d both go to jail if he told me, and I didn’t relish the idea of spending the rest of my days in Leavenworth.

-He squeezed my hip and stepped back.
+He squeezed my hip again, oh so gently, and stepped back.
 “I’m sorry that happened to you.”